-‘Moss People,’ ‘Godmother Of Swedish Fashion’ Coming To American Swedish InstituteMarch 14, 2018
+‘Moss People’ at American Swedish Institute, ‘Godmother Of Swedish Fashion’ to comeMarch 14, 2018

-The “Moss People” and the “Godmother of Swedish Fashion” soon will be on display on the American Swedish Institute in Minneapolis.
+The “Moss People” is currently on display on the American Swedish Institute in Minneapolis.

 “The Fantastical Worlds of Kim Simonsson,” an exhibit showcasing nearly 35 works of Finnish sculptor Kim Simonsson, will run from April 21-July 15 at the ASI.
 Simonsson is known for what the ASI calls “beguiling, evocative and otherworldly, life-sized ceramics figures” that include “Moss People,” sculptures coated with moss that’s reminiscent of a fairy-tale world.